 *The reception and tour guide will be conducted exclusively in Japanese.

 Take Route 329 from Naha Airport and drive toward the north.
 After passing both Yonabaru and Nishihara Towns, turn left on Nakagusuku Kouen Iriguchi Crossing.
-Take Route 146 (About 50 min).
+Take Route 146 (approximately 50 minutes).

-By Okinawa Expressway, take Naha I.C. and get off at Kitanakagusuku I.C.
-(About 30 min).
+By Okinawa Expressway, take Naha I.C. and get off at Kitanakagusuku I.C. (approximately 30 minutes).

 - “マップコード” and “MAPCODE” are registered trademarks of DENSO.